 The Allied Dental Programs accept responsibility for assuring compliance with federal and state regulations regarding bloodborne pathogens standards and hazardous materials/communications.
 The Programs recognize the potential for bloodborne infectious disease in patients presenting for care in clinic, sterilization, radiology, and in the dental laboratory.
 Protocols in all clinic and support areas have been established to integrate the ethical, legal, and regulatory considerations.

-The following suggested sequence of study is for new full-time students starting the program Fall 2021, Spring 2022, or Summer 2022.
+The following suggested sequence of study is for new full-time students starting the program Fall 2022.
 Part-time students should visit with a program advisor for a modified sequence of study.

 Courses and course cost calculations are subject to change.